elliotberdy/screenshot-api/README.md

 > GET /v1/screenshot/fullpage

-Retrieves a base64 encoding of the full page screenshot of the passed in url.
+Retrieves a base64 encoding of the full page screenshot of the passed in url website.

 ### Request